Sue Frontier Communications in Small Claims Court

 Serving Frontier Communications

-Serving your claim simply means “letting the company know they are sued.”
+Serving your claim means “letting the company know they are sued.”
 This is a mandatory step, where you need to send out a copy of your filed forms to the company.

 You will need to let Frontier Communications know three things: